sathomas/jsDataV.is/src/text/ch8/04-restapi.md

 }
 ```

 The code we've written so far is almost complete, but it has a problem.
 When Backbone.js fetches a collection, it assumes that it's fetching the whole collection.
 By default, therefore, each fetched response replaces the models already in the collection with those in the response.
-That behavior is fine the first time we call `fetch`, but it's definitely not okay once we're fetching more activities.
-Instead, we want Backbone.js to add to the collection instead of replacing it.
-Fortunately, there's a simple option that tells Backbone.js to do what we want.
-That's the `remove` option.
+That behavior is fine the first time we call `fetch`, but it's definitely not okay for `fetchmore`, which is meant to add to the collection instead of replacing it.
+Fortunately, it's easy to tweak this behavior by setting the `remove` option.

 In our `fetch` method we set that option to `true` so Backbone.js will start a new collection.